rstudio/rsconnect-jupyter/docs/guide/README.md

 # Installation in JupyterHub

-In JupyterHub, follow the directions [above](#Installation) to install the `rsconnect_jupyter` package into the Python environment where the Jupyter notebook server and kernel are installed.
+In JupyterHub, follow the directions [above](#Installation) to install the `rsconnect-jupyter` package into the Python environment where the Jupyter notebook server and kernel are installed.
 Typically those will be the same environment.
-If you've configured separate kernel environments, install the `rsconnect_jupyter` package in the notebook server environment as well as each kernel environment.
+If you've configured separate kernel environments, install the `rsconnect-jupyter` package in the notebook server environment as well as each kernel environment.

 The exact install location depends on your Jupyterhub configuration.